YOO-uN-ee/2026/_posts/2026-04-27-spatial-awareness.md

     </div>
 </div>
 <div class="caption">
     Result of the permutation test with Qwen3-VL.
-Even after the shuffling the model produces similar captions of the image (features highlighted in brown, yellow, and blue).
+Even after the shuffling the visual tokens, the model produces similar captions of the image (features highlighted in brown, yellow, and blue).
 </div>

 Even after random shuffling, the generated captions remain nearly identical.
 The model still identifies the objects (e.g., "chick" and "blue bonnet") and produces a reasonable description of the scene.
 This suggests that, despite mechanisms like RoPE, the model effectively treats the image as a bag-of-semantic-features, with positional encodings contributing little to the final decision.